top of page

 WHO WE ARE

-Water Planning Matters (WPM) is a non-partisan, unincorporated group of volunteers in Whatcom County, Washington that began as Blaine Water Coalition and became WPM when filing a SEPA Appeal to broaden community participation.
-WPM advocates for transparent and accountable Growth Management comprehensive planning that complies with state and federal law.
-We protect public health and water resources by focusing on city and county planning department compliance with public participation requirements and the use of the best available science and management practices.
+Water Planning Matters (WPM)* is a non-partisan, unincorporated group of volunteers in Whatcom County, Washington.
+WPM advocates for water resource protection and responsible development.
+We protect public health and water resources by focusing on city and county planning department compliance with state and federal laws.
+We promote active public participation, government transparency and the use of the best available science and management practices.

-Since 2022, WPM investigations have protected Cain Creek, Dakota Creek, Drayton Harbor, Birch Bay, and Semiahmoo Bay from urban pollution.
+Positive Change: Since 2022, WPM investigations have protected Cain Creek, Dakota Creek, Drayton Harbor, Birch Bay, and Semiahmoo Bay from urban pollution.
 We secured protections under the Critical Areas Ordinance for Semiahmoo Spit salmon and seal habitat, and appealed the 490-unit Avista at Birch Point Planned Unit Development, in order to protect Birch Bay Village from flooding.
 As guardians of the public process under the State Environmental Policy Act (SEPA), Growth Management Act (GMA) and Clean Water Act (CWA), Water Planning Matters reports governmental misconduct, and collaborates with the Washington Department of Ecology on enforcement.

 WHAT WE DO